ibroadfo/ember-cli-deploy-firebase/README.md

 For more information on what plugins are and how they work, please refer to the [Plugin Documentation][1].

+## Compatibility

+If you need to continue using firebase 2.x, please use the 0.1.x branch.

 ## Quick Start
 To get up and running quickly, do the following: